Can I See Northern Lights in Iceland Tonight?

 Q: Can I see them from Reykjavík?

 A: Yes!
 Reykjavík is one of the most reported locations.
-Turn on Hello Aurora notifications to increase your chance of spotting them from your hotel.
+Turn on Hello Aurora notifications to increase your chance of spotting them even from your hotel.

 Q: How long does a Northern Lights show last?